• Rhythms

 (Take the cup.)

-Spend time in prayer thanking Him for His pursuit of us and how he was the ultimate example of this for us.
+Spend time in prayer thanking Him for His pursuit of us and how we can know he is for us in our fight against sin and temptation.

 Fasting is a practice that allows us to contain the appetites of our flesh while feeding our appetite for the one who loves us most.
 In denying the appetite for food, we learn that we are stronger than our flesh while at the same time feeding our appetite for Christ, reminding ourselves of where the desires of our hearts are actually found.